-Queuing… a national pastime of British people if you were to believe some stereotypes, but no matter what way you look at it queuing is one of those things that is perhaps inevitable at some point.
+Queuing… a national pastime of British people if you were to believe some stereotypes.
+But no matter what way you look at it, queuing is one of those things that is perhaps inevitable at some point.

 Think about airports.
 Have you noticed that your walk from the aeroplane to the baggage claim seems as though you are taking part in a marathon?
 It’s not bad floor layouts to blame for this, or an architect with a propensity to subversively get frequent flyers fitter, it is actually designed to be this way.

 Because when you’re walking you’re not waiting for anything.
-So instead of a 5-minute jaunt from the plane and a 25-minute eternal wait staring at a dark hole to see if your bag pops out, what you actually experience is a 20-minute walk (that you subconsciously don’t classify this as waiting) and a 5-minute wait for your luggage (provided they’ve not lost it).
+So instead of a 5-minute jaunt from the plane and a 25-minute eternal wait staring at a dark hole to see if your bag pops out, what you actually experience is a 20-minute walk (that you subconsciously don’t classify as waiting) and a 5-minute wait for your luggage (provided they’ve not lost it).

-You can imagine then the sheer disappointment of arriving on the Vue cinemas website to be presented with this:
+You can imagine, then, the sheer disappointment of arriving on the Vue Cinemas website to be presented with this:

 And, it gets worse.
-Not only am I in a queue for what I assume is to book tickets, in fact I am in a queue to access the entire Vue website—showtimes at my local cinemas, offers, big-screen events—all of this kind of information is sat behind a wall of 2000 other users waiting to do something.
+Not only am I in a queue for what I assume is to book tickets, in fact, I am in a queue to access the entire Vue website—showtimes at my local cinemas, offers, big-screen events—all of this kind of information is sitting behind a wall of 2,000 other users waiting to do something.

-Can you imagine this in the REAL WORLD—for example rocking up to your local supermarket to get your weekly shopping and seeing a swathe of 2000 other people in front of you Then imagine being told you only have 5 minutes to shop when you get in there—it would be like an episode of SuperMarket Sweep.
+Can you imagine this in the REAL WORLD—for example rocking up to your local supermarket to get your weekly shopping and seeing a swathe of 2,000 other people in front of you?
+Then imagine being told you only have 5 minutes to shop when you get in there—it would be like an episode of SuperMarket Sweep.

 Why am I in a queue?
 What did I do to end up here?
-Am I actually going to be able to book anything that I’d want to see?
+Am I actually going to be able to book anything I’d want to see?
 My whole afternoon has now been ruined.

-If I do wait in the queue I then have 5 minutes to decide on the film I want to watch and then navigate around a mobile version of their booking system – I’ve timed myself since and even with my A-Game on PRO level it took me 2.5 minutes to make it through the booking funnel – that doesn’t account for the amount of additional time it would take for me to decide on a film, nor does it account for the faff time I usually have to endure, like finding my credit card to enter the details, most likely making an error on a form somewhere and rectifying it or the usual discussion of where to sit when choosing seats
+If I do wait in the queue then I have 5 minutes to decide on the film I want to watch and then navigate around a mobile version of their booking system.
+I’ve timed myself since and even with my A-Game on PRO level, it took me 2.5 minutes to make it through the booking funnel.
+That doesn’t account for the amount of additional time it would take for me to decide on a film, nor does it account for the faff time I usually have to endure, like finding my credit card to enter the details, most likely making an error on a form somewhere and rectifying it, or the usual discussion of where to sit when choosing seats.

-What had been a possible opportunity to go out and have some fun, had now turned into what felt like me being dictated to by a company for which I have no special allegiance.
-What makes Vue so special they can make me wait for their services so they can take my money?
+What had been a possible opportunity to go out and have some fun, had now turned into what felt like me being dictated to by a company to which I have no special allegiance.
+What makes Vue so special that they can make me wait for their services so they can take my money?

 And the result?

-I left the website never to return even though I had a place in the queue.
+I left the website never to return, even though I had a place in the queue.
 And it wasn’t just me, there was a whole raft of social media backlash from customers who felt exactly the same, so much so that it made the BBC news website and also The Register.

 As mentioned at the start of this post, there are a number of techniques to minimise queue disgruntlement.
-Bricks and mortar retail and other industries such as leisure and entertainment (think Amusement parks) have been doing it for years and they’ve got pretty savvy and keeping lines of people happy.
+Bricks and mortar retail and other industries such as leisure and entertainment (think amusement parks) have been doing it for years and they’ve got pretty savvy and keeping lines of people happy.
 David Maister suggests there are 6 things to think about:

-- Unoccupied time feels longer than occupied time
+Unoccupied time feels longer than occupied time.

 Ever heard the saying “A watched pot never boils”?
 This is that.
 If a customer is in a queue, then provide an activity to fill the time which is related to the end goal and offers some sort of benefit.

-- People want to get started
+People want to get started.

 Conveying a sense that the service required has started.
-Pre-process waits are perceived as longer than in process waits.
+Pre-process waits are perceived as longer than in-process waits.

-- Anxiety makes waits seem longer
+Anxiety makes waits seem longer.

 Establish what your customers might be worrying about (rationally or irrationally) and find a way to remove the worry.